suz608/MiniBlogApp/README.md

 # MiniBlogApp

-DailyThoughts is a full-stack mini blog app designed to allow users to jot down their daily thoughts.
+DailyThoughts is a full-stack lightweight blog app designed to allow users to jot down their daily thoughts.
 It features a modern user interface, encrypted user sign-up/log-in, and CRUD operations on blog posts.

 ## Table of Contents
 - [Features](#features)